spdubey/pyEDA/README.md

 # Contribute
-I welcome contributions and suggestions for improvements to this package.
+We welcome contributions and suggestions for improvements to this package.
-You can reach out to me at spdubey.abhishek@gmail.com.
+If you have access to this repo, feel free to submit a PR.
+We are working on moving this package to a more accessible location to make this easier.
+Future version might contain

+Please contact the EDC Data Science Team (GBS DATA SCIENCE DISTLIST)with any questions, concerns, or offers to contribute!